WORD MINISTRIES FEBRUARY PRAYER COVERAGE FOR THE NATIONS

 b) Christian immigrants’ spiritual vibrancy, evangelistic passion and confidence in the

-are making an impact on religious life in Europe.
+gospel are making an impact on religious life in Europe.
 Many Christian migrants come from

 nations where persecution is common and where other religions are the majority.
 Their bold